dreamarks/dreamarks/README.md

 - 👋 Hi, I’m @dreamarks
-- 👀 I’m interested in learning with technology.
+- 👀 I’m interested in living and learning with technology.
 - 🌱 I’m currently learning how to use an Arduino UNO R3

 <!---